Lafayette-FSAE/scada/manual.md

 If SCADA was installed correctly, you should now have a command line helper tool that can be used for basic system management.
 Verify this by typing `scada --help` into the command line and running it.
 You should see a help message describing the possible sub commands that can be used.

-The status of each service can be verified using the command `scada status`, which is equivilant to running `systemcmtl status <service>` for each service included in scada.
+The status of each service can be verified using the command `scada status`, which is equivalent to running `systemcmtl status <service>` for each service included in scada.
 You should see an entry for calibrator.service, logger.service, and sorter.service, if all is working they should all be green and have a status of active.
 If one or more service is missing, they were probably not installed correctly, you can look for their service files in the directory `/etc/systemd/system`.

 If one or more of these services is in the failed state, that usually indicates that there was an error running their associated python script.
 These errors can usually be found by checking the logs, which are accessed with the command `sudo scada logs`.